skriptble/reserve/README.md

 > Reserving things is difficult.
 It shouldn't be.

-Every system out there appears to be specialized to reserve certain types of things, like hotel rooms, lab equipment, meeting spaces, or resources.
+Reservation systems appear to be specialized to reserve certain types of things, like hotel rooms, lab equipment, meeting spaces, or resources.
 Many of these systems have awesome features, but they're specific to the system.
 Equipment reservation systems have lab hours, but